axondeepseg/axondeepseg/docs/source/documentation.rst

     -- pixel_size_in_micrometer.txt

 ..
 NOTE ::
-   The acquisitions must be saved in a png format.
+   The acquisitions must be saved in png format.

 * The file *acquisition.png* is the image to segment.
 * The file *pixel_size_in_micrometer.txt* contains a single float number corresponding to the resolution of the acquisition, that is the size of a pixel, in micrometer.